Rafael-380/Catcher/README.md

 - Add a small window at the top right corner where the time and score.
 No apples should be able to spawn there
 - The basket has to have a max height it can go
 - The apples have to have a minimum height to spawn and shouldn't spawn outside the window
+- Crop the basket and the apple to the true size (bounding boxes are too big)